aws/aws-cli/awscli/examples/ec2/reboot-instances.rst

 **To reboot an Amazon EC2 instance**

-This example reboots a instance with the instance ID ``i-1a2b3c4d``.
+This example reboots the specified instance.

 Command::